karl-zylinski/odin-c-bindgen/README.md

 ### Why didn't my bindings generate correctly?

-If your bindings don't work because of a missing C type, then chances are I've forgotten to add support for it.
-Try adding it to `c_type_mapping` inside `bindgen.odin` and recompile the generator.
+Please look through the list of configuration options listed above and see if they help you.
+Also, see the the examples folder for additional inspiration.

-If you have some library that is hard to generate bindings for, then submit an issue on this GitHub page and provide the headers in a zip.
+If you fail to make any progress on generating bindings for a certain library, then submit an issue on this GitHub page and provide the headers in a zip.
 I'll try to help if I can find some time.

-The generator won't bring along any inline functions.

 ### How can I add some extra code to a generated file?